soap-wg/soap-about/content/_index.md

 ---

-* SOAP has been accepted for publication at [USENIX Security 24](https://www.usenix.org/conference/usenixsecurity24/)!
+* SOAP has published at [USENIX Security 24](https://www.usenix.org/conference/usenixsecurity24/presentation/linker)!
 * You can find all sources related to this project [here](/sources).

 {{< youtube Ip_RAF8PRrM >}}